HansSchouten/PHPageBuilder/README.md

 # PHPagebuilder
 PHPagebuilder is a drag and drop pagebuilder to manage pages in any PHP project.

+## How does it help me?
+PHPagebuilder comes in handy for the following use cases.
+- You want to build a website for a friend or a client within a few hours.
+- You or your clients get lost in feature abundant admin panels like Drupal.
+- You have coding experience, but hate to add all these messy Wordpress plugins for features you can write in no-time yourself.

+**Just download any (free) HTML5 template, cut it into blocks and attach PHPagebuilder.**

+Do you already have a great project, or want to keep using your favorite framework?

+Add PHPagebuilder to your project and integrate it by manually calling or overriding a number of PHPagebuilder's components.

 ## Features

 ### Page Builder